4 Accounting Transactions that Use Journal Entries and How to Enter them in QBO

 • If the payment amount exceeds the expense amount due to interest and/or penalties, you would “split” the transaction in the banking download , create a new expense account for “interest and penalties” and categorize the appropriate amounts to the interest and penalties account, while the balance is allocated to income tax payable.
 This will clear out the income tax liability account if the full amount of the balance is paid.

-When making payment of the corporate tax payable:
+To enter payment of the corporate tax payable as journal entry:

 Debit: income tax payable (reduce the liability)